 When you travel it is inevitable things won’t always go as planned, items will be lost, things will be broken, you’ll make mistakes, and of course, you will get sick.

-It’s way more enjoyable to share the happy side of travels, however, life is life and it simply wouldn’t be traveling if there weren’t some hurdles to overcome and lessons to be learnt.
+It’s way more enjoyable to share the happy side of travels, however, life is life and it simply wouldn’t be travelling if there weren’t some hurdles to overcome and lessons to be learnt.

-We have complied a list of 17 ‘mishaps’ from the last year (spread over 2 posts) of our travels and we’ve also shared what we learnt from each of them!
+We have compiled a list of 17 ‘mishaps’ from the last year (spread over 2 posts) of our travels and we’ve also shared what we learnt from each of them!

 1. Missing the last train to Granada from Algeciras, Spain

 Trying to line up multiple connections is difficult in itself, but trying to do it connecting from one continent to another (Morocco>Spain) is a little more difficult, especially when you don’t speak the language in either country!

 We had booked a ferry from Morocco to Spain leaving 2+ hours of wiggle room only to find out that really wasn’t enough.
 The ferry was delayed by over an hour but we rushed to the border to find the immigration officers in Spain were having a siesta.
 Great, let’s stand here while we watch the clock go by.
 Eventually, they strolled out but not fast enough.
 We missed the last train of the day, that we had pre-booked, by a mere 4 minutes.
 Loosing €150.

 Silver lining – After the use of Google translate, and some friendly locals, we were able to find a bus (with WiFi) in a few hours directly to Granada.